Incidentally, this elephant is not an elephant at all, but the Hindu god Aravan, or Airavata, shaped like a three-headed elephant.

 On the second floor, which represents the center of the world according to Buddhism, you will see a magnificent hall with four bronze pillars representing the four major religions in the world.
 On the pillars are a variety of religious symbols, each page and the religion it represents.

-The top floor is actually a colorful temple in shades of gold and blue, which is in the belly of the elephant above the building.
+The top floor is actually a colorful temple in shades of gold and blue, sitting in the belly of the elephant above the building.
 Here you are in a kind of "paradise", according to Buddhism (Tavatimsa Heaven).
 Observe the roof of the world, the solar system, the stars and the zodiac, painted on its vaulted glass ceiling.

 You can also enjoy Muang Boran in the area, and Bang Poo Beach,

 The Temple for the Laying Buddha in Thailand is 54 meters.
-There is crocodile farm and a zoo in the area.
+There is a crocodile farm and a zoo in the area.